mozilla/fxtest-dashboard/issue-notes.md

 I also add comments next to closing tags in HTML, as a preference, to make it easier on both myself and anyone else who may read the code after me.

+_Edit: main.css has not yet been edited to follow style guides._